vivien-walter/mllpa/README.md

 #### Model training

-The CLI of ML-LPA can be used to train a series of Machine Learning models and generate a model file that can be used later to predict the phases in unknown systems.
+The CLI of ML-LPA *mllpa train_model* can be used to train a series of Machine Learning models and generate a model file that can be used later to predict the phases in unknown systems.

 The command takes as arguments a set of coordinates (*-c*) and structure file (*-s*) for each of the